Axe & Answered may receive some form of compensation from the links on this page, at no extra charge to you. Learn more.

 Be sure not to make this bed too large.
 One to two inches of ash is plenty.

-Step 5: Build your fire.
+Next, start to build your fire.
 There are many different ways to build a fire, but if you are looking for a fire that will be clean and last for a long time, the upside-down fire is best.

 Unlike most traditional fire lays, the upside-down fire is built with the largest wood you have on the bottom, with the smallest on the top.
 Your fire starter, which is made up of newspaper balls and other things that are quick to light, are put on the top of the smallest pieces of wood.